raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3/Intensity, +1 EXP | **Range:** 0 |
 | **Area:** ½ Mile Radius/Intensity | **Resist:** N/A |

 This spell allows the caster to attempt to summon a familiar, which becomes an extension of its master's senses and power.
-Familiars may converse with their master telepathically and make good guards and scouts as well.
+Familiars may converse with their master telepathically and make Bom guards and scouts as well.
 Having one's familiar killed presents certain risks to the magic-user due to their close connection, which makes having a familiar a low-rank danger.

 To summon a familiar, the magic-user must begin the ritual while keeping a brazier stoked with charcoal, and when burning with intensity, add 100GP worth of incense.
 With these ingredients burning, the caster must then continue the ritual until the familiar arrives or the Casting Time expires without success.